grnet/snf-image/docs/interface.rst

 +++++++++++++++++++

  * **USERS="username1 username2...."**
-   This is a space-seperated list of users, whose password will be reset by *snf-image*.
+   This is a space-separated list of users, whose password will be reset by *snf-image*.
 The use of this property is optional, but highly recommended.
    For now, if this property is missing, the users are chosen according to a set of rules, but those rules may change or even be dropped in the future.